Canonical bases for tensor products and super Kazhdan-Lusztig theory: Introduction

 Theorem \ref{thm:1}, when specialized for the QSP $(\U, \Ui)$ of quasi-split type AIII/AIV, provides an $\imath$-canonical basis for a $\Ui$-module on the tensor product of the form $\wedge^{a} \mathbb{V}_- \otimes \mathbb T$.
-Here $\mathbb T$ is a tensor product $\U$-module of various exterior powers of $\VV$ and of $\WW$, while $\wedge^{a} \mathbb{V}_-$ (for $a>0$) is a ``type $B$" exterior power, which is a simple $\Ui$-module but not a $\U$-module.
-These $\imath$-canonical bases are used to formulate the super Kazhdan-Lusztig theory for an {\em arbitrary} parabolic BGG category $\mc O$ of the ortho-symplectic Lie superalgebras of type B and D; see Theorem~\ref{thm:2}.
+Here $\mathbb T$ is a tensor product $\U$-module of various exterior powers of $\VV$ and of $\WW$, while $\wedge^{a} \mathbb{V}_-$ (for $a>0$) is a ``type $B$" exterior power, which is a $\Ui$-module but not a $\U$-module.
+These new $\imath$-canonical bases are used to formulate the super Kazhdan-Lusztig theory for an {\em arbitrary} parabolic BGG category $\mc O$ of the ortho-symplectic Lie superalgebras of type B and D; see Theorem~\ref{thm:2}.
+The super Kazhdan-Lusztig polynomials $t^{\bf b}_{gf}(q)$ admit a positivity property; see Theorem~\ref{thm:positivity}.

 This paper is organized as follows.
-Theorem~\ref{thm:1} and its proof are presented in Section~\ref{sec:based}, and we shall follow notations in \cite{BW18} throughout Section~\ref{sec:based}.
-The formulation of Theorem~\ref{thm:2} is given in Section~\ref{sec:KL}; its proof basically follows the proof for the Kazhdan-Lusztig theory for the full category $\mc O$ in \cite[Part 2]{BW13} once we have Theorem~\ref{thm:1} available to us.
-We shall follow notations in \cite{BW13} throughout Section~\ref{sec:KL}.
-To avoid much repetition, we refer precisely and freely to the two earlier papers \cite{BW13, BW18}.
+Theorem~\ref{thm:1} and its proof are presented in Section~\ref{sec:based}, and we shall follow notations in \cite{BW18b} throughout Section~\ref{sec:based}.
+The formulation of Theorem~\ref{thm:2} is given in Section~\ref{sec:KL}; its proof basically follows the proof for the Kazhdan-Lusztig theory for the full category $\mc O$ in \cite[Part 2]{BW18a} once we have Theorem~\ref{thm:1} available to us.
+We shall follow notations in \cite{BW18a} throughout Section~\ref{sec:KL}.
+To avoid much repetition, we refer precisely and freely to the two earlier papers \cite{BW18a, BW18b}.

-.
 The research of WW is partially supported by an NSF grant DMS-1702254.
-The research of HW is supported by JSPS KAKENHI grant 17J00172.